JanSharp/quick-adjustable-inserters/notes.md

 - [x] check not operable inserters
 - [ ] maybe add editor support to bypass checks like force friendliness, rotatable and operable
 - [x] maybe loosen the restriction on which inserters can be adjusted in the runtime checks to allow for other mods to do crazy things
+- [ ] maybe make inserter speed text smaller?
+Or make it a setting?